AKhadhraoui47/Yocto_Rpi_IMU/README.md

 ## Compilation Process

 The compilation process of C code involves several steps, each transforming the source code into executable machine code.
+To explore practically the process we will be using the **GNU Compiler Collection GCC**.
 Here are the key steps:

 ### 1. Preprocessing